DashioDevs/action-javadocs-deploy/README.md

-# Deploy Javadoc to GitHub Pages
+# 📘 Deploy Javadoc to GitHub Pages

 This GitHub Action automates the deployment of Javadoc documentation to GitHub Pages.
-It builds your Java project, generates Javadoc, and publishes it to a GitHub Pages branch.
+It builds your Java project, generates Javadoc, and publishes it to a specified branch, typically `gh-pages`.

-## Features
+## ✨ Features

-- **Automatic Javadoc Generation**: Builds the project and generates Javadoc documentation.
+- **Automatic Javadoc Generation**: Automatically builds the project and generates Javadoc documentation.
-- **Customizable Branch**: Publish Javadoc to a specified GitHub Pages branch.
+- **Customizable Branch**: Allows publishing of Javadoc to a specified branch (default is `gh-pages`).
-- **JDK Configuration**: Supports multiple JDK versions and distributions.
+- **Flexible JDK Configuration**: Supports multiple JDK versions and distributions, allowing for easy customization.
-- **Test Skipping**: Option to skip tests during the build process.
+- **Optional Test Skipping**: Configurable option to skip tests during the build process.
-- **Branch Cleanup**: Option to clean up old branches before publishing.
+- **Branch Cleanup**: Ability to clean up old branches before publishing, ensuring a fresh deployment environment.

-## Inputs
+## ⚙️ Inputs

+The following inputs can be configured for this action:

 ### `GITHUB_TOKEN`
 - **Description**: GitHub token used for repository access and authentication.
 - **Required**: Yes

 ### `BRANCH`
-- **Description**: The name of the branch where the Javadoc documentation will be published.
+- **Description**: The branch where the Javadoc documentation will be published.
 Defaults to `'gh-pages'`.
 - **Required**: No
 - **Default**: `'gh-pages'`

 ### `BRANCH_CLEANUP`
-- **Description**: Whether to clean up old branches.
-Set to `'true'` to delete the old branch before publishing.
+- **Description**: Whether to clean up old branches before publishing.
+Set to `'true'` to delete the old branch.
 Defaults to `'false'`.
 - **Required**: No
 - **Default**: `'false'`

 ### `JAVA_VERSION`
-- **Description**: The version of Java your project is using (e.g., 17).
+- **Description**: The version of Java your project is using (e.g., `17`).
 - **Required**: Yes
 - **Default**: `'17'`